Contact Building and Energy

 The compliance certificate is your six year guarantee that the plumbing work has been completed in accordance with all necessary regulations and plumbing standards and that the licensed plumbing contractor warrants they have met all legal obligations required by the Board.

-A guide for consumers on Building and Energy's role to assist consumers with resolving building disputes with building service providers.
+A guide for consumers on Building and Energy's role to assist consumers with resolving plumbing work disputes.